 Related Departments

-The Injury Prevention Program is offered by the Trauma Department at Riley at IU Health.
-As Indiana’s only Level I Pediatric Trauma Center, we are committed to keeping children as safe as possible through advocacy, increasing public awareness and helping families reduce risk.
+The Injury Prevention Program is offered by the Trauma Department at Riley Children's.
+As Indiana’s only Level I Pediatric Trauma Center verified by the American College of Surgeons since 1993, we are committed to keeping children as safe as possible through advocacy, increasing public awareness and helping families reduce risk.

 Related Stories